tsgates/arch-wiki-markdown/wiki/Android_Tethering.md

 -   Enable the tethering option from your phone.
 This is usually done from Settings --> Wireless & Networks --> Internet tethering (or Tethering & portable hotspot, for more recent versions)

-(The following step may not be needed. usbnet module may not be necessary, do it only if you do not see a usb0 interface in the ifconfig step)

--   Load the usbnet module(if it's not already loaded).
-You will need root access to do that

-    modprobe usbnet

 -   Make sure that the USB interface is recognized by the system by using the following command:

-    ifconfig -a
+    $ ip link

-you should be able to see a usb0 device listed like this (notice the usb0 device):
+You should be able to see a usb0 or enp?s??u? device listed like this (notice the enp0s20u3 device).

-    # ifconfig -a
+    # ip link

-    eth0      Link encap:Ethernet  HWaddr 00:16:36:FA:3E:31
-              UP BROADCAST MULTICAST  MTU:1500  Metric:1
-              RX packets:0 errors:0 dropped:0 overruns:0 frame:0
-              TX packets:0 errors:0 dropped:0 overruns:0 carrier:0
-              collisions:0 txqueuelen:1000
-              RX bytes:0 (0.0 b)  TX bytes:0 (0.0 b)

-    lo        Link encap:Local Loopback
-              inet addr:127.0.0.1  Mask:255.0.0.0
-              inet6 addr: ::1/128 Scope:Host
-              UP LOOPBACK RUNNING  MTU:16436  Metric:1
-              RX packets:316435 errors:0 dropped:0 overruns:0 frame:0
-              TX packets:316435 errors:0 dropped:0 overruns:0 carrier:0
-              collisions:0 txqueuelen:0
-              RX bytes:22875193 (21.8 Mb)  TX bytes:22875193 (21.8 Mb)

-    usb0      Link encap:Ethernet  HWaddr C2:5A:11:8D:43:F5
-              BROADCAST MULTICAST  MTU:1500  Metric:1
-              RX packets:0 errors:0 dropped:0 overruns:0 frame:0
-              TX packets:0 errors:0 dropped:0 overruns:0 carrier:0
-              collisions:0 txqueuelen:1000
-              RX bytes:0 (0.0 b)  TX bytes:0 (0.0 b)
+    1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN mode DEFAULT group default link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00
+    2: enp4s0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UP mode DEFAULT group default qlen 1000
+        link/ether ##:##:##:##:##:## brd ff:ff:ff:ff:ff:ff
+    3: wlp2s0: <BROADCAST,MULTICAST> mtu 1500 qdisc mq state DOWN mode DEFAULT group default qlen 1000
+        link/ether ##:##:##:##:##:## brd ff:ff:ff:ff:ff:ff
+    5: enp0s20u3: <BROADCAST,MULTICAST> mtu 1500 qdisc noop state DOWN mode DEFAULT group default qlen 1000
+        link/ether ##:##:##:##:##:## brd ff:ff:ff:ff:ff:ff

--   Configure the new network device via DHCP using the following
+Note:Take care to use the device name from your own system in the following commands.
-    command:

-    ifconfig usb0 up && dhcpcd usb0

-To configure the new network device using the iproute toolkit, issue the following as root:

-    ip link set usb0 up && dhcpcd usb0

-To stop the network sharing, issue the command:

-    dhcpcd -x usb0

-> Netcfg

-To use Netcfg to configure USB tethering, just add a static ethernet configuration like:

-    /etc/network.d/usb-tether

-    CONNECTION='ethernet'
-    DESCRIPTION='A basic dhcp ethernet connection using iproute' INTERFACE='usb0'
-    IP='dhcp'
+Warning:The name may change depending on the usb port you use.
+You may want to change the device name to create a unique name for your device regardless of the usb port.

+-   The final step is to configure a network connection on this interface.

 USB tethering with OpenVPN
 --------------------------

-This method works for any old Android version and does not requires root access nor modifications in the phone (it is also suitable for Android 2.2 and later, but no longer required).
+This method works for any old Android version and requires neither root access nor modifications in the phone (it is also suitable for Android 2.2 and later, but no longer required).

-It does not requires changes to your browser; in fact transparently handles all network traffic for any PC application (except ICMP pings).
-It is somewhat CPU intensive in the phone at high usage rates (a 500 kbyte/sec data transfer rate may take more than 50% of phone CPU on a powerful Acer Liquid).
+It does not require changes to your browser.
+In fact, all network traffic is transparently handled for any PC application (except ICMP pings).
+It is somewhat CPU intensive on the phone at high usage rates (a 500 kBytes/sec data transfer rate may take more than 50% of phone CPU on a powerful Acer Liquid).

 > Tools Needed

-In Arch, you need to install the openvpn package.
-Is is also required the Android SDK installed (which can be obtained here).
-In the phone, the azilink application, a Java-based NAT that will communicate with OpenVPN in your computer.
+For Arch, you need to install the openvpn package.
+It is also required to have the Android SDK installed (which can be obtained here or from the AUR).
+On the phone, you need the azilink application, which is a Java-based NAT that will communicate with OpenVPN on your computer.

 Configuring the phone connection in Arch Linux